 Once your applications are submitted, remember to show your gratitude.
 It’s not uncommon to provide them with small tokens of appreciation or Christmas gifts, or once you matriculate, to give them school merchandise.

 Giving a gift may not be possible for everyone, so in the end, how you show appreciation is up to you.
 Just remember that teachers spend their personal time writing you a recommendation letter, and it can often have a sizable impact on where you end up.

-This informational essay on recommendation letters was written an advisor at CollegeAdvisor.com.
-If you want to get help with your college applications a CollegeAdvisor.com Admissions Expert, register with CollegeAdvisor.com today.
+This informational essay on recommendation letters was written by an advisor at CollegeAdvisor.com.
+If you want to get help with your college applications from a CollegeAdvisor.com Admissions Expert, register with CollegeAdvisor.com today.